Private Airlines May Start Flight Operation For Skardu Soon - UrduPoint

 Keeping in view of such an increasing air travelling demand and to promote tourism in the region, the authorities concerned are issuing No Objection Certificates (NOCs) to private airlines.

-Gilgit-Baltistan's Minister for Tourism, Raja Nasir Ali Khan on Tuesday confirmed the development and said "Airblue is likely to start flights for Skardu from mid of August."
-Talking to APP he said that another airline 'North Air' had also been awarded NOC recently to run its operation.
+Gilgit-Baltistan's Minister for Tourism, Raja Nasir Ali Khan has confirmed the development and said "Airblue is likely to start flights for Skardu from mid of August."
+Talking to APP via phone, he said that another airline 'North Air' had also been awarded NOC recently to run its operation.

 "If any private airline wants to come to GB, we will extend full facilitation to them in this regard," he remarked and said the PIA had already been operating multiple flights to Skardu from different cities of Pakistan every week.